 Every employer is legally obliged to tell employees how they'll deal with grievances, and sharing a written policy is the best way to do this.

 Simply Business has teamed up with Farillio to produce a downloadable, customisable grievance policy template.
-We’ve also created a quick-start guide to the grievance procedure for employers, which you can read below.
+We’ve also created a quick-start guide to grievance policy and procedure for employers, which you can read below.

 Choose to download your template now, or get it directly from Farillio’s site where you’ll also get access to their full suite of customisable legal templates.